adubredu/digitinterface/docs/digitinterface/digitinterface.md

 Execute a list of actions simultaneously

-:param List{List{Dict}} actions: A list of JSON message commands in Python syntax

 #### Arguments

+- `actions` *list* - A list of JSON message commands in Python syntax

 - `execute` *bool* - Whether or not to execute this action